Bärnbach: Infrastructure

-The most important Road is the "B70 Packerbundesstraße" connecting Bärnbach with Graz and Villach.

-Most of the inhabitants are commuters and use the B70 to reach Graz.

-Distance to Graz: approx. 48 km
+Bärnbach has a railway station on the Köflach railway line, which runs between Graz Hauptbahnhof and Köflach.
+The Styria S-Bahn stops at the station.
+The principal road through Bärnbach is the B70 ("Packer Straße"), a Landesstraße.
+The B70 connects with the Süd Autobahn at Packsattel and Mooskirchen.

 Economy

 Because of the infrastructural situation industry is not very interested in Bärnbach.
 Exhaust manufacturer Remus have had their headquarters in the city since 1990.

 In former times the important industrial locations were the coal mines, the steam-powerplant "Voitsberg III" and the glassworks.

 The powerplant was closed in 2006 and the deconstruction began 2013.

 Today the glassworks closed the industrial production section, but the glassblowing and glass art section are still existing.

 Most of the people work in neighbouring cities or in Graz.

 Bärnbach also has a mall, called WEZ (Weststeirisches Einkaufszentrum = Weststyrian Shopping centre) which is the biggest mall in the district.